 Kansas State University Yosakoi Dance Group

 Yosakoi is a unique style of dance that originated in Japan.
 Yosakoi started in the city of Kochi in 1954, as a modern rendition of Awa Odori, a traditional summer dance.
 As of 2005, Yosakoi-style dancing has spread throughout much of Japan.
 The style of dance is highly energetic, combining traditional Japanese dance movements with modern music.

 For more information and to keep up with the K-State Yosakoi dancers, visit their official website.

 Ottawa Suzuki Strings

 The Ottawa Suzuki Strings Institute is an ensemble of young violinists, violists, and cellists from two to 20 years of age.
 These young string players receive their music education in Ottawa, Kansas, at the Carnegie Cultural Center.
 Directed by violinist, Alice Joy Lewis, their music study is based on the Talent Education approach of Dr. Shinichi Suzuki.
 The Ottawa Suzuki Strings has partnered with the Ottawa Community Arts Council to establish and maintain the Carnegie Cultural Center in Ottawa.

 Children's Mikoshi Parade - The James Family and Students at the Saturday Japanese School

-Omikoshi is a divine palanquin (also translated as portable Shinto shrine).
-Shinto followers believe that it serves as a vehicle to transport a deity while moving between main shrine and temporary shrine during a festival or when moving to a new shrine.
+A mikoshi is a divine palanquin (also translated as portable Shinto shrine).
+Shinto followers believe that it serves as the vehicle to transport a deity in Japan while moving between main shrine and temporary shrine during a festival or when moving to a new shrine.
 Often, the mikoshi resembles a miniature building, with pillars, walls, a roof, a veranda and a railing.

 Please come to watch and enjoy this traditional Japanese tradition.